 The real-time ridesharing model has been implemented for studying the performance of ridesharing services under different deployment conditions.
 The model comprises three types of agents: vehicle drivers (corresponding to drivers of collective taxis, flexible buses or shared private vehicles), passengers of the ridesharing service, and the dispatcher, who matches passengers with drivers and vehicles.
-While the dispatcher agent is new, the driver and the passenger agents largely reuse the core AgentPolis activities.
-New, model-specific logic consists of the negotiation protocol used to arrange shared rides and the associated decision logic on the side of participating agents.
+While the dispatcher agent is completely new, the driver and the passenger agents largely reuse the core AgentPolis activities.
+New, model-specific logic consists of the negotiation protocol used to arrange shared trips and the associated decision logic on the side of participating agents.
 Extension on lower-level of the model, i.e. actions and sensors, were not required.

 In its basic configuration, the ridesharing model only employs hundreds of agents directly participating in the modelled ridesharing service.
 Thanks to its fully agent-based design, it is, however, possible to combine the ridesharing model with the multimodal urban mobility model and to study interactions between ridesharing services and other mobility modes and services.
+See Table VII for the list of model elements used in the model.